No-Regret Learning in Bilateral Trade via Global Budget Balance: Best Feasible Distribution of Prices

+Surprisingly, it holds that the performance of the optimal fixed price is to not far from that of optimal global budget balanced distribution. \begin{theorem} Denote with $p^*$, resp. $\gamma^\ast$, the best fixed price, resp. the best feasible distribution.
+Then, for any sequence of valuations:
-\begin{proof} Fix any sequence of valuations $\cS$.
-By \Cref{pr:benchmark_2} we know that there exists a distribution $\gamma^*$ supported on at most $2$ points which attains the $\sup$ in \Cref{def:benchmark_2}.

-We consider two cases.
-If the support of $\gamma^*$ consists of only one point $(p,q)$, and since $\gamma^\ast$ has to be global budget balanced, then it is safe to assume without loss of generality that such point lies above the diagonal, \ie $q\ge p$.
-It is easy to see that there always exists a fixed price $p^*$ with at least the same gain from trade.
+\end{theorem} \begin{proof} Fix any sequence of valuations $\cS$, and let $p^*$ be as in the statement.
+By standard analytic arguments, it is possible to show that there exists an optimal feasible distribution $\gamma^*$ whose support is either one or two points (we refer to \Cref{pr:benchmark_2} in \Cref{app:model} for a formal proof).
+We prove the result using this $\gamma^*$ and considering two separate cases, according to the cardinality of the support of $\gamma^*$.If the support of $\gamma^*$ consists of only one point $(p,q)$, and since $\gamma^\ast$ has respect budget feasibility, then it is safe to assume without loss of generality that such point lies above the diagonal, \ie $p\le q$ and that the gain from trade achieved by $\gamma^*$ is exactly the same provided by $p^*$.

+In the second case, the support of $\gamma^*$ consists of two different points $(p_1, q_1)$ and $(p_2,q_2)$.
+If both prices lie in the upper left diagonal (i.e., $p_1 \le q_1$ and $p_2 \le q_2$), then the total gain from trade is exactly the same as $p^*$, by maximality of $p^*$.
+If one of the two pair of prices is strongly budget balance, let's say $p_1 = q_1$ and $q_2 < p_1$, then the only possibility (by the budget balance condition) is that these prices never incur in negative profit, so that their gain from trade is once again at most that of $p^*$.
+All in all, the only meaningful case to study is when $p_1<q_1$ and $p_2>q_2$.